 It’s never been easier to start building software through the power of no-code tools.
-Tools like Bubble are empowering makers of all backgrounds to easily create and ship valuable software.
-Our customers are using Bubble to build marketplaces, mobile apps, and even social networks.
+Tools like Bubble enable makers of all backgrounds to easily create and ship valuable software.
+Our users are building marketplaces, mobile apps, and even social networks with Bubble.

-Get Started
+Get started

 When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.

-• Home page - Including a search bar to help discover creators
+• Home page: Including a search bar to help discover creators

-• Upload page - A portal where creators can publish posts
+• Upload page: A portal where creators can publish posts

-• Post page - A page to host each individual creator post
+• Post page: A page to host each individual creator post

-• Tier page - A portal for creators to build their custom subscription tiers
+• Tier page: A portal for creators to build their custom subscription tiers

-• Creator profile - A page to host each creators profile
+• Creator profile: A page to host each creator's profile

 Bubble No Code Patreon Clone Template Tutorial